 The facts below will help you to answer this question.

-that moderate/ average physical fitness is what is necessary and not
+means that moderate/ average physical fitness is what is

-knowledgeable ranger guides with wide experience in natural history
+and knowledgeable ranger guides with wide experience in

-pace with plenty of stops for resting, fielding questions further
+moderate pace with plenty of stops for resting, fielding